 In general, predictive approach is recommended that takes a learning route to solve the problem of the complex interaction of features of fault detection and localization.
-More specifically, however, a model based on a judicious combination of shallow as well as deep structures / architectures in machine learning, can be used for prediction of fault & performance issues along with the severity levels of impending faults with a high level of accuracy.
-The model approach has predictive and deductive properties to meet the fault and performance management requirements.
-Run time monitoring and measurements, alarms, notifications and warnings, configuration changes, measurements and environmental factors are all used along with the models trained with historical data to draw inferences about the manifest performance and fault issues.
-Additionally, decision about impending faults is taken using these inputs and the predictive properties of machine learning models.
+More specifically, however, a model based on a judicious combination of shallow as well as deep structures / architectures in machine learning, can be used for prediction of fault & performance issues along-with the severity levels of impending faults with a high level of accuracy.

-Figure 8-1 - Model for Ffault and Pperformance Lissues Ddetection and Llocalizsation-Model
+Figure 8-1 - Fault and Performance Issues Detection and Localization Model

 The proposed model approach has predictive and deductive properties to meet the fault and performance management requirements.
 Run time monitoring and measurements, alarms, notifications and warnings, configuration changes, measurements and environmental factors are all used along with the models trained with historical data to draw inferences about the manifest performance and fault issues.
 Additionally, decision about impending faults is taken using these inputs and the predictive properties of machine learning models.
 The detection system first decides whether there is a manifest or an impending fault or a performance issue.
 Based on this, the system will launch into identification and localization.
-Detection is essentially a two-stage binary elassification problem that first elassifies the outcome into 'normal performance' and 'abnormal performance' or 'faulty' and 'not faulty' classes.
+Detection is essentially a two-stage binary classification problem that first classifies the outcome into 'normal performance' and 'abnormal performance' or 'faulty' and 'not faulty' classes.
 Then for the 'faulty' or 'abnormal' cases, it decides whether the problem is manifest or impending.
 Failure prediction needs to be accompanied with a high probability of correctness as actions following such a prediction involve cost.
 For localization, the model uses a multi-layered strategy.
 First, the broad category of the fault is determined (Layer 1).
 The system then does fine grain localisation (Layer 2) within the broad category and identifies the actual device(s) having a fault or suffering from performance degradation as well as their severity levels.
 Location & Severity of impending faults need deeper predictive structures.